 Located in the Northern Uplands of Laos, Xieng Khouang Province is a land rich in natural resources and ethnic diversity.
-The Keoset cluster of villages is home to farming families who have been growing coffee in their forests for more than a decade.
+The Keoset cluster of villages is home to 200 families who have been growing coffee for more than a decade.

 The coffee is cultivated without chemical fertilizers or pesticides.
-The cherries are harvested between November and February and turned into green beans using the wet processing technique.
+Cherries are harvested between November and February and turned into green beans using both washed and natural processing techniques.
 The entire process is respectful of local culture, biodiversity and people’s health.

 The success and sustainability of investments in the coffee sector depends on the next generation of farmers.
 This video was made at a forum of young farmers held in the Keoset Community in February 2019.